jacob-s-mason/jacob-s-mason.github.io/README.md

 - Most AI/Machine Learning models are enigmatic black boxes.
 - My next endeavor will be into model building and econometrics.... once I find an interesting idea to pursue.

-## Is the New York Power Ball Lottery rigged?
+## Is the New York Lottery rigged?
-- This project will examine New York Power Ball Lottery data.
+- This project will examine New York Lottery data (Power Ball, Cash-4-Life, Pick 10, Pick 5).
 - Based on the distrobution of the numbers chosen, is there evidence that the lottery might be rigged?
 - Click here to see the results.